fmartig/TidyDataAssignment/README.md

 > Read the txt file created with the script

-If you need to open the final data set in R, the command is the following:
+If you need to open and view the final data set in R, the command is the following:
 ```{r}
 final_output <- read.table("finaldataset.txt", header = TRUE)
 View(final_output)